jtfmumm/acolyte/README.md

 ## Installation

-Acolyte is available on OSX, Windows, and Linux.
+Acolyte is available on OSX, Windows, and Linux (Ubuntu Bionic binary for the time being).

 Go to [https://github.com/jtfmumm/acolyte/releases](https://github.com/jtfmumm/acolyte/releases) and right click the latest release for your operating system.
 Click "Save Link As..." or something to that